RVirmoors/fred-arditti/README.md

 ## Input section

 For testing purposes, we can load a 4-track multichannel wave file.
+In the performance patch, the waveform display will likely be hidden away.

 For performance, the first 4 analog inputs will be used (activate "audio in").

 "monitor" sends the inputs straight to the Stereo Out, will be off in performance.